USEPA/ejscreen-multisite-open/README.md

 provide a continuous distribution of distances, as distributed across blocks or people for one or all of the nearby facilities.
-This would enable exploration of the complete picture of proximities, rather than using an arbitrary binary cutoff distance defining near versus far.
+This would enable exploration of the complete picture of proximities, rather than using an arbitrary single distance defining near versus far.
 The distribution could be sliced later for the summary statistics at any distance, or could be summarized as a distribution of distances within each demographic group.